gristlabs/grist-help/help/rest-api.md

 ![api-create-api-key](images/api/api-create-api-key.png)

 You can now copy this key for use when making API calls.
-To be clear, copy the key you get when clicking "Create", not the key in the above screenshot, which isn't a real one.
+To be clear, copy the key in your profile settings, not the key in the above screenshot, which isn't a real one.
 You can revoke your API key by clicking "Remove" from Profile Settings at any time.
 You'll then have the option to create a new one if you wish.